-The Partnership focuses on four landscapes, prioritized due to their high conservation value: Brazil’s Matopiba region in the country’s Cerrado tropical savannah ecoregion; important ecosystems in the Indonesian islands of Sumatra and Kalimantan; the biodiversity-rich northwest of Liberia and the semi-arid Chaco region of Paraguay.
+During this pilot phase, completed in 2022, the Partnership focused on four landscapes, prioritized due to their high conservation value: Brazil’s Matopiba region in the country’s Cerrado tropical savannah ecoregion; important ecosystems in the Indonesian islands of Sumatra and Kalimantan; the biodiversity-rich northwest of Liberia and the semi-arid Chaco region of Paraguay.

-Supported by the Global Environment Facility (GEF), and led by the UNDP’s Green Commodities Programme, the Partnership is implemented in collaboration with Conservation International, the International Finance Corporation, UN Environment, the World Wildlife Fund and the governments of Indonesia, Paraguay, Brazil and Liberia.
+Supported by the Global Environment Facility (GEF), and led by the UNDP’s Green Commodities Programme, the Partnership pilot phase was implemented in collaboration with Conservation International, the International Finance Corporation, UN Environment, the World Wildlife Fund and the governments of Indonesia, Paraguay, Brazil and Liberia.

-Over four years, the Partnership focuses on addressing:
+Over five years, the Partnership has focused on addressing: